Marc-Berg/node-red-contrib-iobroker/README.md

 - **Search functionality:** Use the search box to filter states in tree view
 - **Smart caching:** State lists are cached for better performance
 - **Real-time refresh:** Update the state list with the refresh button

+## Object Management

+The `iobgetobject` node provides access to ioBroker object definitions, which contain the structural and configuration information for all ioBroker entities.
+Object definitions include essential metadata such as object type classification (state, channel, device, adapter), common properties including names and roles, adapter-specific native configurations, and access control settings.

+This functionality enables advanced automation scenarios that require inspection of object metadata, dynamic discovery of available devices and states, configuration validation and system monitoring, and integration with external systems that need detailed ioBroker structure information.

 ## Connection Management